taliajmallo/rpgs/campaigns/Windy_City/barbie_fields.md

   Disquiet from advancing ot the second stage.
 A mortal cannot be affected by this power for longer than 24 hours.
 For the week afterwards, they automatically fail Disquiet rolls against you.

+### Fixed Stare (Mesmerism I)
+- Cost: None
+- Action: Contested
+- Die Pool: Presence + Resolve + Intimidation vs Resolve + Azoth
+- Make eye contact and stay still to paralyze a target and pause their memory while the paralysis holds.
+The effect ends immediately if the target is attacked.
+    - Dramatic Failure: The attempt fails, and the target is immune to your Mesmerism transmutations for a day.
+    - Failure: The attempt fails, but you can try again.
+    - Success: So long as you remain motionless, the target remains motionless and unaware of their surroundings.
+You cannot move, but can still speak.
+      Once the effect ends, the target becomes aware of you if they were not already.
+    - Exceptional Success: When the effect ends, the target is disoriented.
+If you leave immediately, the target forgets that you were ever there unless they get more successes on a reflexive Wits + Composure than were rolled for this ability's activation.

 ### Suggestion (Mesmerism II)
 - Cost: None